eclipse-langium/langium-website/content/docs/grammar-language.md

 While [terminal rules](#terminal-rules) indicate to the lexer what sequence of characters are valid tokens, *parser rules* indicate to the parser what sequence of tokens are valid.
 Parser rules lay the structure of objects to be created by the parser and result in the creation of the *abstract syntax tree* (AST) which represents the syntactic structure of your language.
 In Langium, parser rules are also responsible for defining the type of objects to be parsed.

 ### Declaration
-A parser rule always starts with the name of the rule followed by a semicolon.
+A parser rule always starts with the name of the rule followed by a colon.
 ```
 Person:
     'person' name=ID;